 This Anglo-Saxon epoch was captured wonderfully in the epic folk-poem, Beowulf.
 The hero, Beowulf, is an elected leader who becomes king, ruling for ‘fifty winters.’
 Upon his death, a great pyre is built and valuables are buried in an Anglo-Saxon rites ceremony.
-Anthropologists of Anglo-Saxon culture were delighted when in 1939 the ceremonial practices described in Beowulf were triumphantly confirmed at Sutton Hoo in Suffolk where vast riches, likely of a king, were unearthed along with an entirely buried Dark Age Anglo-Saxon ship.
+Anthropologists of Anglo-Saxon culture were delighted when in 1939 the ceremonial practices described in Beowulf were triumphantly confirmed at Sutton Hoo, Suffolk where vast riches, likely once the possessions of a great king, were unearthed along with an entirely buried Dark Age Anglo-Saxon ship.
 Perhaps this king was Redwald of East Anglia.
 His iron helmet indicates royalty and the vast riches unearthed matched time period -including Merovingian coins dating to AD 625 (the most successful Anglo-Saxon kings built alliances with the powerful Frankish kingdom in contemporary France).

 Over time, Anglo-Saxon England was divided into seven chief kingdoms, sometimes referred to as the “heptarchy.”
 The regional names have continued to this day, like Northumbria (“north of the Humber River”), Essex (“East Saxony”), Wessex (“West Saxony”), and Sussex (“South Saxony”).
 Each king jockeyed for power to rule over the others as bretwalda (“Britan-Ruler”).
 Names like Redwald of East Anglia (mentioned above) and Offa of Mercia loom large over this period (he called himself Rex Anglorum, “King of the English”).
 Some consider Redwald to be the occupant of the massive ship excavated at Sutton Hoo.
 During his lifetime, Offa led some remarkable advances in Roman-styled coinage throughout his kingdom, and across the Channel his rule coincided with Pepin the Short’s Carolingian Revolution of the Frankish kingdom (Pepin usurped the throne in AD 751, 49 years later his son Charlemagne was crowned Holy Roman Emperor on Christmas morning AD 800).